thephpleague/uri-src/docs/interfaces/7.0/uri-parser-builder.md

 - represents a valid scheme with the `isValidScheme()` method
 - represents a valid host according to RFC3986/RFC3987 with the `isValidHost()` method
-- contains RFC3986 characters only with the `containsValidRfc3986Characters()` method
+- only contains valid RFC3986 characters with the `containsRfc3986Chars()` method
-- contains RFC3987 characters only with the `containsValidRfc3987Characters()` method
+- only contains valid RFC3987 characters with the `containsRfc3987Chars()` method

 ~~~php
 <?php